gnolang/gno/docs/concepts/portal-loop.md

 Gno will fail to be replayed, meaning **data will be lost**.
 - Since transactions are archived and replayed during genesis, block height & timestamp cannot be relied upon.

+### Permissionless deployments to Portal Loop

+Packages are read from the `./examples` folder.
+However note the following:

+1. You **can** permissionlessly deploy packages to Portal Loop.
+2. One reason to do this is to experiment with the chain or simple to allow people to test a demo of your realms before the PR gets approved and it gets merged to the monorepo.
+3. Once commited to the `master` branch, a package will supersede any previously permissionlessly deployed package with the same `pkgpath`.
+This is because packages in `./examples` get added before the transactions are replayed, making any subsequent `addpkg` transaction with the same path rejected.